takeshi-furusawa/.dotfiles_macbookM1/README.md

 # My .dotfiles for M1 MacBook

-## How to install this .dotfiles to your enviroment.
+## How to install these .dotfiles into your enviroment.

 - cd $HOME